bitcraft/storymaker/readme.md

 ### Agent
 *Agents have the ability to plan and do actions.*

 Agents have abilities, goals, and memory.
-They recieve precepts from the environment and give the environment actions that they wish to carry out.
+They receive precepts from the environment and give the environment actions that they wish to carry out.

-Agents will search through all of it's Goals when it recieves a new precept and find the Goal that is most "relevent".
+Agents will search through all of it's Goals when it receives a new precept and find the Goal that is most "relevant".
 If the Goal has changed (or perhaps there wasn't a goal in the first place), the Agent will attempt to create a plan that satisfies the Goal.
-If it cannot, it will simply try again once a new precept is recieved from the environment.
+If it cannot, it will simply try again once a new precept is received from the environment.

 _______________________________________________________________________________
 ### Environment